mateuszbrycki/diary/knowledge/databases/dynamodb.md

 A NoSQL DB is a collection of objects (documents/items).
 They have attributes.
 Not all the items have the same attributes.
 The table is the first index.
-**Partition key** - identifies set of objects.
-Defines a grouping of objects within a table.
-**Sort key** - defines unique objects within a partition.

-Objects are decorated with attributes. those attributes are going to assign indexes to those attributes.
+Objects are decorated with attributes.
+Those attributes are going to assign indexes to those attributes.
 The objects will be regrouped into new partitions on the indexes, rejoining them, into groups to support other access patterns.

 **NoSQL doesn't need joins.
 It leverages indexes.
 NoSQL data modeling is about discovering access patterns and designing indexes.**

+DynamoDB supports two types of **Primary Keys**:
+1. **Simple Primary Key** (Partition key) - a key that uniquely defines an item.
+2. **Composite Primary Key** (Partition key, Sort key) - a composite of two attributes.
+    * **Partition key** - identifies a set of objects.
+Defines a grouping of objects within a table.
+    * **Sort key** - defines unique objects within a partition.

+With the composite key you can access an item only when providig both partition and sort keys.
+Moreover, to retrieve only a subset of items by particular partition key, you can provide a partition key value and a range of values for the sort key.

+For querying data only by sort key, use the [Secondary Indexes](#secondary-indexes).

-## Secondary indexes
+## Secondary Indexes
 When decorating items with additional attributes you define **secondary indexes**.
 Essentially you're telling DynamoDB to replicate these things.
 When replicating the whole item you're doubling your storage.
 If a data access pattern doesn't need all attributes then don't replicate them.

 A partition/shared key is used for building an unordered hash index.
 A table can then be partitioned for scale.